Talagunda pillar inscription

 The Tālagunda pillar inscription of Kakusthavarman is an epigraphic record in Sanskrit found in the ruined Pranavalingeshwara temple northwest of village Talagunda, Karnataka, India.
 It is engraved on hard grey granite and dated to between 455 and 470 CE.
-It gives an account of a Brahmin Kadamba dynasty and the times of king Śāntivarma in northwest Karnataka.
+It gives an account of a Kadamba dynasty and the times of king Śāntivarma in northwest Karnataka.

 Location

 The pillar is located in front of the ruined and partially restored Prāṇaveśvara Śiva temple – also called Pranavalingeshwara temple – in Talagunda village, Shikaripur taluk in Shimoga district, Karnataka, India.
 It is close to the Karnataka State Highway 1, about 90 kilometers west of Davanagere and 80 kilometers northwest of Shivamogga city.

 Publication

 The inscription was discovered in 1894 by B. L. Rice, then Director of Archaeological Researches in Mysore and a celebrated pioneer of historical studies in Karṇāṭaka.
 He gave a photograph to the colonial era Indologist Buhler, who published it 1895.
 The inscription's historical significance caught the attention of the epigraphist Fleet who published some notes.

 Rice published a translation of the inscription in 1902, in volume 7 of Epigraphia Carnatica.
 A more accurate reading of the inscription and more exhaustive interpretation and translation was published by the Sanskrit scholar Kielhorn in Epigraphia Indica in 1906.
 Sircar included the record in his Select Inscriptions.
 More recent collections have included the inscription again, notably those by B. R. Gopal, and G. S. Gai.